 How can I find the beer I want?

 The festival is divided into two areas: North and South.
 Each section features five semi-trailers that pour at least 8 beers apiece.
 The taps are numbered starting at the first tap at the South end of the park, closest to the Morrison Street Bridge.
 Because the beers are delivered to the park only two days before set up, it is impossible to position them in a set order; when they arrive, they are loaded onto a trailer.
 You are more likely to find beers by distributor rather than by style or alphabetical order.
 The best way to locate the beer you want is to check the map inside the program guide, available at no cost.

 Will any of the beers run out?

 Yes.
-Be prepared for beers to run out toward the end of the evening and by Sunday afternoon.
+Be prepared for beers to run out toward the end of the evening and by early Sunday afternoon.
 Why?
-The OBF purchases 15 kegs from each of the participants to place them on a level playing field; three kegs are poured on Thursday, five on Friday, six on Saturday, and one on Sunday.
-For a variety of reasons, some beers appeal to the sampling appetites of many, and therefore sell faster - so there is a good chance that the beer "everyone is talking about" will probably run out by 7 p.m. on Friday night.
-However, it will be pouring again on Saturday afternoon.
-If you are coming to taste certain beers, we recommend you come earlier in the day.
+The OBF purchases a minimum of kegs from each of the participants to place them on a level playing field; kegs are tapped on a schedule, rather than just flowing until they run dry.
+For a variety of reasons, some beers appeal to the sampling appetites of many, and therefore sell faster - so there is a good chance that the beer "everyone is talking about" will probably run out by 7 pm on Friday and Saturday night.
+However, it will be pouring again when we open the next day.
+If you are coming to taste specific beers, we recommend you come earlier in the day.

 Why is there only one beer allowed from each brewery?